 This real-time insight into customer behavior will allow banks to take proactive measures.
 It will help them design effective credit frameworks and install policies to reduce credit risks.
-Data analytics can also be applied to simulate stressful environments for lending processes and to find out credit weaknesses.
+Data analytics can also be applied to simulate stressful environments for lending processes and identify credit weaknesses.

-Appropriate risk rating/pricing can enable better portfolio management.
+Appropriate credit risk rating/pricing can enable better portfolio management.
 Banks must identify patterns in the migration of borrowers based on the change in their credit quality.
-The data will provide banks the insights they need to identify the quality of their loan books and take corrective actions if necessary.
+The data provides them with insights to identify the quality of their loan books and take corrective actions if necessary.
 Additionally, banks can also:

 - Create credit ceilings based on borrower ratings to limit credit exposure.